TCP reset attack

-TCP reset attack, also known as a "forged TCP reset" or "spoofed TCP reset", is a way to terminate a TCP connection by sending a forged TCP reset packet.
+A TCP reset attack, also known as a forged TCP reset or spoofed TCP reset, is a way to terminate a TCP connection by sending a forged TCP reset packet.
 This tampering technique can be used by a firewall or abused by a malicious attacker to interrupt Internet connections.

-The Great Firewall of China, and Iranian Internet censors are known to use TCP reset attacks to interfere with and block connections, as a major method to carry out Internet censorship.
+As of 2025, the Great Firewall of China, Iranian Internet censors, and Indonesian TKPPSE Firewall system are known to use TCP reset attacks to interfere with and block connections as a major method to carry out Internet censorship.

 Background

 The Internet is a system for individual computers to exchange electronic messages, or packets of data.
 This system includes hardware to carry the messages (such as copper and fiber optics cables) and a formalized system for formatting the messages, called "protocols".
 The basic protocol used on the Internet is the Internet Protocol (IP), which is usually coupled with additional protocols such as TCP (Transmission Control Protocol) or UDP (User Datagram Protocol).
 TCP/IP is the protocol set used for email and web browsing.
 Each protocol has a block of information, called a header, included near the front of each packet.
 Headers contain information about which computer sent the packet, which computer should receive it, the packet size, etc.

-TCP is used with IP when a two-way virtual connection is required between two computers.
-TCP is a connection-oriented protocol and requires a logical connection to be established between two processes before data is exchanged (UDP on the other hand is a connectionless IP protocol.)
-A TCP/IP socket is used when communication between two computers (for example a workstation with a browser and a web server) by exchanging a stream of packets.
-Using a TCP connection gives the computers an easy way to exchange data items too big for a single packet, such as video clips, email attachments, or music files.
-Although some web pages are small enough for a single packet, they are sent over TCP connections for convenience.
+TCP is commonly employed alongside IP (Internet Protocol) to establish a two-way virtual connection between two computers.
+As a connection-oriented protocol, TCP necessitates the establishment of a logical connection between two processes prior to the exchange of data.
+This is in contrast to UDP, which is a connection-less protocol within the IP suite.
+TCP/IP sockets facilitate communication between computers, such as between a workstation with a browser and a web server, through the exchange of a stream of data packets.
+The use of a TCP connection enables the transfer of large data items, which exceed the size limits of a single packet, including video clips, email attachments, or music files.
+Although certain web pages are sufficiently small to fit within a single packet, they are typically transmitted over TCP connections for enhanced reliability and error control.